-Portugal wildfires: Why are they so deadly? - BBC News
+Why are Portugal's wildfires so deadly?

 "A level of human tragedy that we have never seen before."

-That's how Portuguese Prime Minister Antonia Costa described a huge forest fire that has swept through the centre of the country, leaving at least 64 people dead since Saturday.
+That's how Portuguese Prime Minister Antonio Costa described a huge forest fire that has swept through the centre of the country, leaving at least 64 people dead since Saturday.

 Wildfires are an annual menace in Portugal.
 More broke out there between 1993 and 2013 than in Spain, France, Italy or Greece, reported the European Environment Agency last year, despite the country's relatively small geographical size.